Skip to Main Content

 When looking for a car insurance company, government employees should consider their needs and lifestyle.
 Mileage plays an important role in determining car insurance rates, and if you are commuting daily to an office or job site, it can help to estimate your annual mileage as accurately as possible to ensure you’re getting the best rate.
 The number of vehicles you insure and other drivers in your household also play a factor in your car insurance premium.
 Below are some companies that government employees may want to consider:

-Geico’s auto insurance is some of the cheapest in the nation at an average of $1,353 per year for full coverage.
-For eligible federal employees, two more discounts could be an option: the Eagle discount for federal employees above a certain level and the membership discount for specific federal groups.
-These two discounts cannot be combined as Geico will only allow one federal employee discount to be used on the car insurance policy at a time.
+Geico’s auto insurance is some of the cheapest in the nation at an average of $2,107 per year for full coverage.
+Eligible federal employees may be able to take advantage of two discount programs: the Eagle discount for federal employees above a certain level and the membership discount for specific federal groups.
+These two discounts cannot be combined, as Geico will only allow one federal employee discount to be used on the car insurance policy at a time.

 Although Erie does not advertise any specific professional discount, it does offer some of the cheapest car insurance rates on average.
 Its Rate Lock program, for example, keeps premiums the same from year to year where applicable by state and individual qualifications.
 Erie’s affordable insurance options may make it appealing to government employees.
-On average, its policies cost $1,356 per year for full coverage.
-However, Erie’s state availability is also more limited than some of the other companies on this list.
+On average, its policies cost $2,127 per year for full coverage.
+However, Erie only offers auto insurance in 12 states and Washington, D.C. — fewer than some of the other companies on this list.

 How to get discounts for government employees